 Intended parents use their own embryos and the surrogate carries the child for them.
 The embryos can be created in several ways.
 Parents can donor ovum or the mother’s own ovum.
 They can use donor sperm or the father’s own sperm.
-It’s important to understand that the surrogate mother does not have any genetic relationship with the baby in a gestational surrogacy.
-She simply carries the precious cargo until it’s ready to enter the world through the miracle of birth.
+It’s important to understand that the surrogate mother does not have any genetic relationship with the baby in gestational surrogacy.
+She simply carries someone else’s baby – the precious cargo until it’s ready to enter the world through the miracle of birth.

 Will I be able to select my intended parents?

 Of course.
 You will be able to look through detailed profiles of families that could be potential matches for you.
 If you feel like connecting with them, our team will set up a meeting that we facilitate.
 After the meeting, and follow up conversations, you will be matched if all parties are in agreement with the decision.